archlinux/infrastructure/README.md

 The file that has to be added to the zone is `/etc/opendkim/private/$selector.txt`.

+### Finding servers requiring security updates

+Arch-audit can be used to find servers in need of updates for security issues.

+    ansible all -a "arch-audit -u"

 #### Updating servers

 The following steps should be used to update our managed servers: